guildxyz/guild-docs/guides/readme.md

     \
     3\.
 Synced and not-synced channels can coexist within a category.
 Changing a category’s permissions will change all synced channel’s permissions, but not the permissions of any not-synced channel!

-If you want to dive into this setup in details, read more here: [Channel Categories 101](https://support.discord.com/hc/en-us/articles/115001580171-Channel-Categories-101)
+If you want to dive into this setup in detail, read more here: [Channel Categories 101](https://support.discord.com/hc/en-us/articles/115001580171-Channel-Categories-101)

 ## **Onboarding your community**

 Getting your community in your roles has multiple options, you can use the one that suits your community the best!
 Mind you, these can also be used at the same time without any trouble.

 * **Option 1: Join button (/join-button)**\
   Whenever you create a new role in your guild the _Guild.xyz bot_ automatically posts a _Join ‘guild name’_ button in the channel you chose for the first point of entry for users.
 This button leads to authentication on your guild page.
-You can delete this button if you’d rather use an other method or want the button elsewhere.
-To insert the button in a different channel you have to type: /_join-button_ into the that channel and the bot will insert the button there.
+You can delete this button if you’d rather use another method or want the button elsewhere.
+To insert the button in a different channel you have to type: /_join-button_ into that channel and the bot will insert the button there.
 * **Option 2: Sharing a link**\
   Sharing the link to your guild page with your users on any social platforms, privately in messages or publicly in your bio.
 If you use Discord with your community it will look like this: a pinned link into a channel in your server that leads to your guild page.
 Here members have to click on the '_Join guild'_ button to access all levels (roles) they are eligible for, sign a message and done.
 * **Option 3: /join command**\
-  Users can type in the _/join_ command into ANY channel in your server where they will see a private post by our bot (not DM but its only that one user who sees this in response to their command) with a button to authenticate on the guild page and boom, done.
+  Users can type in the _/join_ command into ANY channel in your server where they will see a private post by our bot (not DM but it's only that one user who sees this in response to their command) with a button to authenticate on the guild page and boom, done.

 ## Verifying wallets, linking multiple addresses